-"Angels watch him on his way

-And aid with kindly arm;

-And Satan, seeking out his prey,

-May hate, but cannot harm.

-O, child of God; O, glory's heir;

-How rich a lot is thine!"

-The conclusion of the whole matter--

-place in the heavenly mansions in our Father's house!
+"Angels watch him on his way And aid with kindly arm; And Satan, seeking out his prey, May hate, but cannot harm.
+O, child of God; O, glory's heir; How rich a lot is thine!"
+The conclusion of the whole matter-- the end of the journey, is what?
+To occupy a place in the heavenly mansions in our Father's house!
 What a glorious consummation to the grandest of all hopes!
 Why should we murmur or complain at the roughness of the journey which will bring us to such a glorious goal?
-Let us say with the Psalmist: "What shall I render unto the Lord my God for all his benefits toward me?
+Let us say with the Psalmist:--

+What shall I render unto the Lord my God for all his benefits toward me?
 I will take the cup of salvation, and call upon the name of the Lord.
 I will pay my vows unto the Most High!"

-R3268 (From Harvest Truth Database V5.0) "THE LORD IS MY SHEPHERD"
+R3268 (From Harvest Truth Database V5.0 2006) "THE LORD IS MY SHEPHERD"